sriharshaguthikonda/NegativeScreen/README.txt

 Different inversion modes, including "smart" modes, allowing blacks and whites inversion, while keeping colors (about) the sames.

+Exit the program from the tray icon menu.
+The tray icon lists monitors by their friendly names.

 Windows Aero must be enabled, or the program won't start.
 This prevent some undesirable behaviours (black screens, 100% CPU usage...)
 - Continuous integration with GitHub Actions builds the solution automatically on Windows.